docentmail/ai-snippets/gen_ai/text_and_image/README.md

 Example 1.
 Using the OpenAI Python Client.
 Image is passed as a URL in WEB.

 **image_02.py**\
 Example 2.
+(Python version) Using the OpenAI HTTP call.
+Image is passed as in request base64 URL.

+**image_02.html**\
-Using the OpenAI HTTP call.
+Example 2.
+(HTML version) Using the OpenAI HTTP call.
 Image is passed as in request base64 URL.

 **image_03.py**\
 Example 3.
 Using the OpenAI Python Client.
 Image is passed as in request base64 URL.\